14 Ways to Experience the Real Maui: Off The Tourist Path

 Seek Out Local Hawaiian Music

 Music is a vital part of our island culture, and there are many places on Maui to enjoy Hawaiian music.
 Check at your accommodations and nearby restaurants for information on local musicians.
-The Maui Arts & Cultural Center (the MACC) is another excellent resource for performances by Hawaii’s top musicians.
+The Maui Arts & Cultural Center (MACC) is another excellent resource for performances by Hawaii’s top musicians.

 There are MANY outstanding Hawaiian music performers on Maui, but if you have an opportunity to catch a performance by either of these two Maui-based “celebrity” recording artists, DO IT.
 They are at the top of their game.
 Keali’i Reichel, Amy Hanaiali’i

-And for a truly local radio station, tune into Mana’o Radio (KMNO 91.7 FM), Maui’s non-commercial all-volunteer radio station.
-Instead of a canned, pre-programmed song list, you’ll hear local people (volunteer djs) playing an eclectic selection of the music they love best.
+For a truly local radio station, tune into Mana’o Radio (KMNO 91.7 FM), Maui’s non-commercial all-volunteer radio station.
+Instead of a canned, pre-programmed song list, you’ll hear local people (volunteer DJs) playing an eclectic selection of the music they love best.
 Listen while you’re here on Maui, or live stream from their website.
 To find out who’s performing where on Maui, check out Mana’o Radio’s Music2Nite site for a full lineup of live music on Maui.

 Experience The Sea In A Traditional Way